Moonstone | Properties and Meaning

 Moonstone is the birthstone for the month of June along with pearl, alexandrite and emerald.
 It grades 5 to 6½ on Mohs scale of mineral hardness which means it will scratch quite easily but must also be handled carefully because it has a tendency to break easily along planes of weakness within its crystal structure.
 The term cleavage is used to describe how prone a mineral is to breaking.

-Buy Moonstone Pendants
+Our Collection of Moonstone Pendants